 Halterworth is on the outskirts of the market town of Romsey, six miles from Southampton and within easy reach of the New Forest and the coast.
 We have extensive playing fields and a much loved woodland walk.
 We have two large playgrounds, each with their own adventure play equipment, and a multi use games area (MUGA), table tennis and outdoor fitness equipment for Key Stage 2 children.

 We admit 60 pupils each year into Year R and a further four pupils from Year 3 onwards.
 Organised into two classes per year group, each Class Teacher is supported by experienced Teaching Assistants.
-As a Teaching School we also have student teachers working alongside our experienced staff, which creates a vibrant team.
+As a Training School, we also have student teachers working alongside our experienced staff which creates a vibrant team.

-The school is well resourced with an extensive library, wireless IT capability with laptops, tablets and a range of IT tools and resources.
+The school is well resourced with an extensive new library, wireless IT capability with laptops, tablets, Chromebooks, iPads and a range of IT tools and resources.
 We also have facilities for film studies, green screen technology and ‘stop frame’ animation.
 Each class room has the latest Clever Touch LED display boards and networked computers.
-Our IT suite has 33 networked computers all of which are available via home log in for our staff and pupils.

 We value the external and internal environment of the school and high quality displays of children’s work are evident in every classroom and shared areas.
 We promote strong learning skills in the children, classrooms are focused and reflect the current curriculum and challenges we provide.